Mike the Boilerman -

 Replacing a warm air boiler...

-Now you can keep your warm air heating but power it with an ordinary gas-fired water-filled combi boiler.
+You can keep your existing warm air heating ductwork, grills etc but power it with an ordinary gas-fired water-filled combi boiler.
+The old warm air boiler is replaced with an ‘air handler’ or ‘heat interface unit’ (HIU) which delivers warm air heated by hot water from the combi.
 The advantages here are as follows:

 1) You no longer have to find a warm-air-qualified gas bod to service and maintain the gas boiler.
 Excellent for landlords especially, who have to have their systems certified annually by law.